gestimation/cifmodeling/README.md

 publication-ready survival and competing risk plots – with just a few lines of R.

-This package provides a unified, high-level interface for survival and competing-risks analysis, combining nonparametric estimation, regression modeling, and visualization.
-It is centered around three tightly connected functions:
+It provides a unified, high-level interface for survival and competing risks analysis, combining nonparametric estimation, regression modeling, and visualization.
+It is centered around three tightly connected
+functions:

 - `cifplot()` generates a survival or cumulative incidence function (CIF) curve.
 The visualization is built on top of `ggsurvfit` and